biki-cloud/webapi/README.md

   pkgHttpHandlers "webapi/pkg/http/handlers"
 )

-// Routes ハンドラをセットしたrouterを返す。
 func (app *Application) Routes() *http.ServeMux {
   r := http.NewServeMux()

-  // ファイルサーバーの機能のハンドラ
-  // Env.FileServer.Dir以下のファイルをwebから見ることができる。
-  fileServer := "/" + app.Cfg.FileServer.Dir + "/"
+  // This handler works as file server handler. fileServer := "/" + app.Cfg.FileServer.Dir + "/"
   r.Handle(fileServer, http.StripPrefix(fileServer, http.FileServer(http.Dir(app.Cfg.FileServer.Dir))))

-  // 登録プログラムを実行させるAPI
-  r.HandleFunc("/api/exec/", app.APIExec)
+  // This API that executes registered service. r.HandleFunc("/api/exec/", app.APIExec)

-  // ファイルをアップロードするAPI
-  r.HandleFunc("/api/upload", app.APIUpload)
+  // This API that uploads file. r.HandleFunc("/api/upload", app.APIUpload)

-  // このサーバプログラムのメモリ状態をJSONで表示するAPI
-  r.HandleFunc("/health/memory", pkgHttpHandlers.GetRuntimeHandler)

-  // プログラムサーバに登録してあるプログラム一覧をJSONで表示するAPI
-  r.HandleFunc("/program/all", app.AllHandler)

-  // このサーバが生きているかを判断するのに使用するハンドラ
-  r.HandleFunc("/health", pkgHttpHandlers.HealthHandler)

-  // コンテンツをダウンロードするためのAPI
-  r.HandleFunc("/download/", app.Download)
+  // This handler displays the status of the memory of this server as JSON. r.HandleFunc("/health/memory", pkgHttpHandlers.GetRuntimeHandler)

+  // This API displays the program which is registered on this server. r.HandleFunc("/program/all", app.AllHandler)

+  // This handler uses that determine this server is alive. r.HandleFunc("/health", pkgHttpHandlers.HealthHandler)

+  // This API works for downloading contents of the file server. r.HandleFunc("/download/", app.Download)

   return r